HarshKumarSaw/SkillSwap/replit.md

 **🚨 CRITICAL DATABASE CONFIGURATION 🚨**:
 - **Database URL**: postgresql://database_92s8_user:bbZSAeLRZ0FxTDM0V64Izx1pX1gQmBQ6@dpg-d1pqc23ipnbc738anci0-a.oregon-postgres.render.com/database_92s8
-- **Configuration**: The database connection is hardcoded in `server/db.ts` to use this external PostgreSQL instance exclusively
+- **Configuration**: Uses DATABASE_URL environment variable in `server/db.ts` to connect to this external PostgreSQL instance exclusively
-- **Purpose**: This is the ONLY database to be used for this project - no local databases, no environment variables, no alternatives
+- **Purpose**: This is the ONLY database to be used for this project - no local databases, no alternatives
 - **Status**: Currently operational and contains project data
 - **Documentation**: See `DATABASE_CONFIG.md` for detailed database configuration rules and guidelines
-- **Security**: Connection string is hardcoded for consistency but contains sensitive credentials
+- **Security**: Connection string managed via environment variable for proper security practices

 ## Key Components